-Space news took center stage this week at Boeing and its subsidiary, Tapestry Solutions, after NASA unveiled the first nine astronauts to crew commercial spacecraft to and from the International Space Station (ISS).
+Space news took center stage at Tapestry and Boeing this month when NASA unveiled the first nine astronauts to crew commercial spacecraft to and from the International Space Station (ISS).
 The news hit very close to home for Tapestry’s San Luis Obispo (“SLO”) office because one of the astronauts, Victor Glover, is a graduate of SLO’s California Polytechnic State University (Cal Poly).

 Like Glover, Tapestry has a close connection with Cal Poly – the alma mater for the majority of the software engineering and testing talent at its SLO office.
 Although Tapestry’s Cal Poly alumni aren’t flying spaceships, they’re grounded in Southern California developing software for military, government and commercial customers around the world.